tawfik575/todo-web-app/README.md

 ## Features

-This website includes the following features:
+This website has the following features:

 * **Task Creation:** Users can easily create new tasks by entering them into the input field and pressing Enter or clicking the "Add" button.
 * **Task Completion:** Users can mark tasks as completed by clicking the checkbox before each task.
 Completed tasks are visually indicated, making it easy to track progress.